pachterlab/LP_2021/05-current-techs.md

 Pros:

 1. When RNA-seq or cDNA microarray is performed after ROI selection, then it's transcriptome wide.
 Even when it's not transcriptome wide, such as with some gene panels in GeoMX DSP, well over 1000 genes can be profiled at a time, while smFISH and ISS based methods are typically used on fewer than 300 genes.
 Furthermore, for LCM, with RNA-seq, new transcripts and isoforms can be discovered as there are no probes confined to known transcripts.
-2. Again, existing well-established commercial platforms and core facilities for LCM and GeoMX DSP, though this might change with MERSCOPE, Rebus Esper, Molecular Cartography, and commercial probe panels.
+2. Again, existing well-established commercial platforms and core facilities for LCM and GeoMX DSP, though this is changing with MERFISH, Rebus Esper, Molecular Cartography, Xenium, CosMX, and commercial probe panels.
 3. Because at present, the rawest data the user sees from smFISH and ISS is the images, while the rawest data the user sees from NGS (for LCM and higher-plexed GeoMX DSP/WTA) is fastq files, processing the raw data to get a gene count matrix is more difficult and time consuming for smFISH and ISS.
 4. Don't need to custom design and invest in probes
 5. Compatible with FFPE tissues.
 While RNAscope and SCRINSHOT are FFPE compatible, we are unaware of usage of SCRINSHOT beyond its lab of origin and the higher-plexed methods scalable to thousands of genes like MERFISH have not yet been demonstrated on FFPE.